freshsomebody/shipping-dispatcher-sample/README.md

   - Page http://localhost:8080/mission is not yet beautified

 ## Todo
-> versions greater than 1.0.0 were committed after the time limitation
+> Todo items will be implemented in the "enhancement" branch
 ### Craft the mission page
 - [ ] Right now the mission page directly shows the JSON data.
 It should be beautified for user friendly.